 A capital project begins when someone believes that facilities are not available to allow them to successfully complete their goals.
-At this point, they become a client of Facilities Planning.
+At this point, they become a client of PDC.
 They feel the solution to the problem is new or remodeled space that more fully meets their needs.
 These ideas come from a variety of sources including students, faculty, staff, and the public -"If we only had a new building with more space and better equipment, we could be successful".

 Projects become candidates for further development after approval by the President and following review by the affected Deans or Vice President and the Provost.